Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 The famous indestructible 3.5mm jack.

-Audio Technica ATH M50x ReviewOne of the most unique and impressive things about these is the stainless steel coil that protects the cable from damage.
+Audio Technica ATH M50x ReviewOne of the most unique and impressive things about the M50x is the stainless steel coil that protects the cable from damage.

 It appears on the end near the 3.5 mm jack and has probably prevented these from having to be replaced numerous times.